0V3RR1DE0/LobLox/README.md

 - **Small and Friendly:** Join our close-knit group of players who share a passion for Minecraft.
 It's a tight community where everyone knows each other.

+- **Player Economy:** We have a dynamic player-driven economy system, allowing you to trade, buy, and sell resources and items with fellow players.

 - **Collaboration:** Work together with others on exciting projects and adventures within our small, but cooperative, player base.

 ### Joining Us